orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 Create a new **Deployment** and a **Service**

 ```
-kubectl run hello-minikube \
+kubectl run hello \
  --image=gcr.io/google_containers/echoserver:1.4 \
   --port=8080 --expose --service-overrides='{ "spec": { \
-     "type": "NodePort" } }'
+     "type": "LoadBalancer" } }'
-service "hello-minikube" created
+service "hello" created
-deployment "hello-minikube" created
+deployment "hello" created
 ```

-This creates a new **Deployment** and a service of **type:NodePort**.
+This creates a new **Deployment** and a service of **type:LoadBalancer**.
 A random high port will be allocated to which we can connect.

 ---